 This article is by Homebrew Finds Contributor Brad Probert.
 Brad is an engineer, expert homebrewer and experienced reviewer.
 Grab a link to Brad’s website at the end of this review.

-Fermenting Under Pressure
+What is Fermenting Under Pressure?

 I’ll start first by defining “normal fermentation” as fermenting with an airlock or blow-off tube on your fermentor.
 In the chemical process of your yeast converting wort sugars to alcohol, CO2 gets naturally produced.
 In a normal fermentation, this CO2 pushes out of the liquid wort/beer into the headspace above your liquid level.
 As more and more CO2 gets produced, it starts to get crowded up there, so pressure builds up and then pushes a glug of air/CO2 through your airlock.
 As fermentation progresses, more CO2 is created, creates pressure in the headspace, and then vents through your blow-off tube or airlock.